Sadie takes you on a tour of the state-of-the-art chemistry labs, and shows you some of the equipment you'll be using during your studies.

 Congratulations on your offer to study Chemistry at King’s College London.
 We’re thrilled to welcome you to our community.

-Explore this go-to guide for studying at King's.
-You’ll find information to help you get a feel for your course and prepare for your studies, what life as a student is like and more.
+Here you’ll find information from current students and academics to help you get a feel for your course and prepare you for your studies at King's.

 Explore the labs